serbanb17/VacationHireInc/readme.md

 ![ER Diagram](erDiagram.png "ER Diagram")

+Note: Cascate delete is enabled by default in EF.
+When deleting a user, vehicle or customer, their vehicle orders will aslo get deleted.

 ## Extending Code

 Vehicles have BodyType (Truck, Minivan, Sedan) and FuelType (Diesel, CNG, LPG, Petrol, Electric, Hybrid).
 These values are integers in the